akamai/cli-sandbox/README.md

 ```
 1. Edit the information according to your development environment and property specifications.
 1. Save the file with a `.json` extension (e.g., `example_recipe.json`)
-1. Run this command on your file ` ./akamai-sandbox create --recipe=./example/example_recipe.json ` to instantiate the sandbox client according to the defined specifications.
+1. Run this command on your file `akamai sandbox create --recipe=./example/example_recipe.json ` to instantiate the sandbox client according to the defined specifications.

 ## Resources
 For more information on Sandbox, refer to the [User Guide](https://learn.akamai.com/en-us/webhelp/sandbox/sandbox-user-guide/).